harpocrates-project/distributed_hhe_ppml/README.md

   message CiphertextBytes {
       repeated bytes HHEDecomp = 1;
       string analystID = 2;
+      string patientID = 3;
   }
   ```

-- The `CiphertextBytes` message contains two fields:
+- The `CiphertextBytes` message contains three fields:
-     - `HHEDecomp`: A repeated field of bytes, which likely represents a collection of encrypted data segments.
+     - `HHEDecomp`: A repeated field of bytes that represents a collection of HHE encrypted data segments.
      - `analystID`: A string that identifies the UUID of the analyst associated with the encrypted data.
+     - `patientID`: A string that identifies the (anonymised) ID of a patient the encrypted data pertain to.
 - The `Empty` return type is used to acknowledge that the operation has been completed.